• Governance Documents

 2.3

 Membership is not representational of any personal or professional group or any professional body.
-ESS Board members are expected to subscribe to and comply with the code of conduct set out at Annex A.
+ESS Board members are expected to subscribe to and comply with the Code of Conduct.

 2.4

-ESS Board members will require to register their interests as defined in Annex A, within one month of the date of their appointment to ESS, in a register kept by ESS Secretariat for that purpose.
+ESS Board members will require to register their interests as defined in Annex A of the Code of Conduct, within one month of the date of their appointment to ESS, in a register kept by ESS Secretariat for that purpose.
 This register will be available for public inspection.

 2.5